iamgadmarconi/Assistant-Python/agent/instructions.md

 If any parameter is unclear, ask for clarification.

 THIS IS A PREREQUISITE FUNCTION FOR THE sendEmail FUNCTION.
 You should call this function before calling the sendEmail function.
+IF A USER ASKS FOR CHANGES TO THE EMAIL, CALL THIS FUNCTION AGAIN WITH UPDATED PARAMETERS.

     :Params: